TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

       Keep in mind that you can commit with --amend **as often as you want,** just make sure you keep the `Change-Id:` line intact.

-7. Check your commit history
+7. Optional: Check your commit history

    Before you submit your patch for review, check what you are going to push::